Kentucky Foothills Therapeutic Horsemanship Center

 Cleanup in Aisle 5.

-Everyone is encouraged to help to the best of her ability.
+Everyone is encouraged to help to the best of their ability.

 Picture